Zerella Fresh continues to deliver consistent potato quality with tremendous throughput

 Sprouts are difficult to detect

 Another example are the natural occurring sprouts on potatoes.
 It is very hard to detect these sprouts because of the shape and colour of potatoes.
 Discovering these defects was limited in the situation 2 years ago.
 On top of that, Zerella is at risk of heavy rain in the area.
 They harvest before the rainy season because otherwise the potatoes will sprout like crazy.
 On the other hand, you can’t always protect your crop from this.
+Previously, they would leave these potatoes in the ground because it takes more time and money to harvest and sort these products.
+About 100 tons of potatoes that were actually good remained in the ground because it was not possible to process them.

 3. The increasingly specific requirements of changing markets